thelanman/ftp-mirror/README.md

  - Handle errors
  - Compare file attributes instead of just name
  - Add options for handling duplicate filenames

+### Disclaimer
+Use this at your own risk.
+I am not responsible for any loss of files or other damages that may occur.

 ### License
 MIT